Natoman95/ZB-NG-Senior-Project/README.md

   * The request should now appear on the ‘Passenger’ page
   * Now tap the request and delete it
   * It should disappear from the ‘Driver’ page
-4. Update a ride
+4. Update passengers
   * Tap a ride on the ‘Driver’ page
-  * Change one of the dialog fields
+  * Click on the seat icon on the bottom left of the dialog
-  * Tap confirm
-  * Tap the ride again and confirm the change persisted
+  * Change the status of a passenger on the ride
-5. Update a request
+  * Confirm this change
-  * Tap a pending request on the ‘Passenger’ page
+  * Close the dialogs and the page should reload
-  * Change one of the dialog fields
-  * Tap confirm
-  * Tap the request again and confirm the change persisted
+  * Confirm that the change has persisted

 #### Server
 * In order to test server endpoints, follow these steps: